Ammonia and Nitrite

 These chemicals will bind the ammonia into a form that is not going to be bothersome to your fish, but also is unavailable to your biological filter.
 This means that your biological filter will not have the nutrients it needs to stay viable and it will deteriorate.
 Then, when the chemical has absorbed all the ammonia it can, the ammonia will begin to build up in the tank in a form that is dangerous to your fish and will cause ammonia stress.
 Since your biological filter has been being starved, it is unable to process this waste and your tank will begin to cycle again.

-Also, these chemicals often do not bind the ammonia away in a manner that makes the ammonia undetectible by standard ammonia tests, so it will still appear that your tank has a high ammonia level if and when you test the water for ammonia.
+Also, these chemicals often do not bind the ammonia away in a manner that makes the ammonia undetectable by standard ammonia tests, so it will still appear that your tank has a high ammonia level if and when you test the water for ammonia.
 In addition, some of these chemicals will even read as ammonia themselves on some tests, so you may get a reading for a much higher ammonia level than in is the tank.
 This can be very misleading and confusing, and it is all because of the use of an unnecessary chemical treatment.

 Though ammonia removing chemicals can be helpful in the short term for dealing with a crisis situation, their regular use should be strongly discouraged.